Course - Informatics for Archives, Museums and Records Management - LBAS2002

 Course content

-The course content has transfer value for work with digital documentation in varied institutions and businesses.
+The course content has transfer value for work with digital documentation in a varied working life, for example in archives and museums, as well as records management in various businesses.

 Learning outcome